MahamudM90/LAPTOP-STORE/README.md

 ![](/template/images/amazon.jpg)

-Welcome to my React and Node Project to build a fully-functional e-commerce website thats name LAPTO.
+Welcome to my React and Node Project to build a fully-functional e-commerce website thats name LAPTOP.
 Open your code editor and follow me for the next hours to build an e-commerce website using MERN stack (MongoDB, ExpressJS, React and Node.JS).

 ## Demo Website